capsidjs/capsid/README.md

 [![bitHound Overall Score](https://www.bithound.io/github/kt3k/class-component/badges/score.svg)](https://www.bithound.io/github/kt3k/class-component)
 [![npm](https://img.shields.io/npm/v/class-component.svg)](https://npm.im/class-component)

-> Class driven component tool
+> Class driven component framework

-class-component.js is a tool for creating UI Component based on HTML classes.
+class-component.js is a framework for creating UI Component based on HTML classes.

 class-component.js encourages the use of MVP design pattern.
-A component (or coelement) works as Presenter of MVP and a HTMLElement (dom) works as View of MVP.
+Components work as Presenter and Dom Elements work as (Passive) View of MVP.
 See the below for details.

-If you don't need big frameworks like React & Redux or Angular but still need some structure like components, then I recommend this tool.
+class-component.js doesn't encourage the use of virtual dom for updating the dom tree, rather it recommends updating dom using native DOM API.

 # Features

 - It's an **UI framework**.
 - **no virtual dom, no template, no rendering**
-- **small APIs**: 5 apis & 7 decorators & (2 experimental apis)
+- **small APIs**: 5 apis & 4 decorators
 - **small size**: **2.9KB** minified (**1.3KB** gziped).

 # The timer